Stick the kettle on

 First and foremost, Lucy is a storyteller.
 She loves helping brands discover their voice and communicate what makes them unique, especially in a noisy industry sector like tech.

-When she’s not in the office, she’s a keen creative writer and is currently working on a children’s book series, so we could have another JK Rowling in our midst!
+When she’s not in the office, she’s a keen creative writer and is currently working away on a children’s book series.

 She also spends much of her free time playing table tennis with her kids, as well as being an enthusiastic but rubbish baker.
 In fact, she’s already warned us she won’t be bringing homemade cakes into the office anytime soon, it’s for our own safety.